 Acknowledge is a software convention used to indicate successful data transfer.
 The transmitting device, either master or slave, will release the bus after transmitting eight bits.
 During the ninth clock cycle the receiver will pull the SDA line LOW to acknowledge that it received the eight bits of data.
 Refer to Figure 3.
 The device will respond with an acknowledge after recognition of a start condition and its slave address.
-If both the device and a Write Operation have been selected, the device will respond with an acknowledge after the receipt of each subsequent byte.
+If both the device and a write operation have been selected, the device will respond with an acknowledge after the receipt of each subsequent 8-bit word.